-University Marketing & Creative Services (UMCS) is responsible for the procurement, development, and/or maintenance of accessible web templates within NGU’s centrally maintained content management system(s).
+The Office of University Marketing (OUM) is responsible for the procurement, development, and/or maintenance of accessible web templates within NGU’s centrally maintained content management system(s).

 Developing New Pages

-The Office of University Marketing & Creative Services will evaluate the accessibility of each new page prior to its public release on the ngu.edu domain.
+The Office of University Marketing will evaluate the accessibility of each new page prior to its public release on the ngu.edu domain.
 New pages that do not comply with this policy will not be publicly released until the site’s accessibility issues are resolved.

-Official North Greenville pages/sites not on the ngu.edu domain must request an accessibility review prior to launch from the Office of University Marketing & Creative Services and should not be publicly released until any accessibility issues are resolved.
+Official North Greenville pages/sites not on the ngu.edu domain must request an accessibility review prior to launch from the Office of University Marketing and should not be publicly released until any accessibility issues are resolved.

 Addressing Accessibility Issues

-Office of University Marketing & Creative Services (UMCS) serves as the first point of contact for site users or visitors who have concerns about the accessibility of ngu.edu.
-UMCS will work with the appropriate offices or individuals to provide access to the content in question and to resolve the accessibility issue.
+Office of University Marketing (OUM) serves as the first point of contact for site users or visitors who have concerns about the accessibility of ngu.edu.
+OUM will work with the appropriate offices or individuals to provide access to the content in question and to resolve the accessibility issue.